 If a specific piece of hardware is causing the problem, contact Vernier Technical Support to arrange a repair.

-Installing the LabQuest 2 driver manually
+Installing the LabQuest 2 driver manually (not recommended)

 You will need administrative rights for this procedure.